ljaderman/SAMLog/README.md

-# SAMLog
+# SAMLog - "State-And-More Log"

 A lightweight objective-c, thread-safe, (distributed) event log that selectively syncs to the firebase realtime database.
+Used in production for analytics, a leaderboard, cloud-syncing of calendar app data, and more.

 ## Synopsis

-* "State-And-More Log"... a lightweight, threadsafe, (distributed) event log that selectively syncs to the firebase realtime database.
+* A lightweight, threadsafe, (distributed) event log that selectively syncs to the firebase realtime database.

 * It has a notion of "streams" so that different types of data can be logged and other processes can react to logging events (i.e. watch a stream).